Kong/kong/DEVELOPER.md

 cd ../kong-build-tools/openresty-build-tools

-# before we run the script, make sure curl and unzip is installed
+# before we run the script, make sure curl and unzip is installed.
+# also, to build we need gcc/g++ and m4 installed.
 # here is an example for ubuntu
-sudo apt install curl unzip
+sudo apt install curl unzip g++ m4

 # you might want to add also --debug
 ./kong-ngx-build -p ${BUILDROOT} --openresty ${RESTY_VERSION} --openssl ${RESTY_OPENSSL_VERSION} --luarocks ${RESTY_LUAROCKS_VERSION} --pcre ${RESTY_PCRE_VERSION}